 The resort is pretty classy, and not just for Dubuque.
-It’s particularly blessed with a mature and competent staff, including two friendly concierge/porters.
-When we asked about trolley tours, one gave us the cell-phone number of the operator and told us to call for a pick-up right in front of the hotel.
+Its staff includes friendly concierge/porters, and when we asked about trolley tours, one gave us the cell-phone number of the operator and told us to call for a pick-up right in front of the hotel.

-That’s what we did the next day, touring the city in the drizzle with driver Gene Heeren, who filled us in on the town’s fortunes since the 1788 arrival of Quebecois fur-trader Julien Du Buque.
+That’s what we did the next day, touring the city in the drizzle with a driver who filled us in on the town’s fortunes since the 1788 arrival of Quebecois fur-trader Julien Du Buque.

 Du Buque mined lead with the permission of the Mesquakie, under the aegis of Spain, until his death in 1810.Settlers came in the aftermath of the ugly Black Hawk War, and Missouri farm boy Mathias Ham began pulling millions of dollars in lead ore from the earth.

 After the Civil War, mining slowed and the big fortunes were made by lumber barons — Henry Stout, king of the Wisconsin pineries — and such entrepreneurs as A.A.
 Cooper, whose covered wagons carried pioneers over the Oregon Trail.